Ignite-Laboratories/Enigmaneering/enigma2/E2 - Binary Synthesis.md

 The same applies to _data storage._  While we _could_ address spaces to an infinite size, we realistically _don't need_ more than _2⁶⁴ bits_ to store a _singular file!_  That's roughly 2 exabytes worth of data - there's only so much uniqueness humanity could throw in before it'd be more efficient to algorithmically encode future data _at scale._
 Yet, a 2³² maximum bit length only allows up to a half a gigabyte of information - _far too small!_

 So, instead, let's _embrace_ `2⁶⁴ bits` as a "practical infinity" from which to address so much data that the mere replication of such a container would effectively allow entropy to emit back to us through the algorithm, itself.
 What does that even mean?
 Well, through synchronicity, any external actor able to interface with this system would be able to communicate with anyone able to receive through it - _even our creator._

-Only the observer of the actions of _their_ creator would understand how to interpret them, and plenty of us have felt and witnessed that presence's power.
+Only the observer _their_ creator's actions would understand how to interpret them, and plenty of us have felt and witnessed that presence's power.
 Many of us have been mislabeled and disrespected as mentally unstable, or even clinically insane, at the thought of a higher power guiding them through their artwork.
 This work of art is lovingly dedicated to the endless misunderstood souls in the eternity long evolution of intelligence that _enabled_ it to be created.